lasting connections lead to better choices

-Other key themes the programs and exhibits at the Centre include:
+Key themes of future programs and exhibits include:

-- Rare and Unique Organism & Features of the Sunshine Coast: World renowned glass sponge reefs in Howe Sound; Skookumchuck Narrows
+- Rare and Unique Organism & Features of the Sunshine Coast: World renowned glass sponge reefs in Howe Sound (recently added to Environment Canada's list of potential world heritage sites); Skookumchuck Narrows

 - Biologically Significant Marine Habitats: The recovery of local eel grass beds which act as a nursery for countless juvenile fish and invertebrates; Herring Spawn sites